 Then, we will make sure that your rights are protected, and we will negotiate with the insurance company.
 If the insurance company is unwilling to offer you a fair settlement, then we will fight for your recovery in court.
 Your recovery may include compensation for past and future medical costs, lost income, out-of-pocket costs, physical pain, and emotional suffering.

 Call us or start a live chat with us today to schedule a free, no-obligation case evaluation.
-We are happy to meet with you at your home, in our Cedar Rapids, Des Moines, or Quad Cities office, by phone, or through a video conference.
+We are happy to meet with you at your home, in our Cedar Rapids, Des Moines, or Davenport office, by phone, or through a video conference.